 Whatever concerns you have, our friendly and knowledgeable employment law solicitors are here to help.
 You can talk to us in complete confidence.
 So if you’d like to find out more about contracts of employment, call us on 0121 511 2233.

 Discrimination at Work

 Discrimination is illegal, more than that it is abhorrent.
-Being treated differently because of your gender, race, religion, age, sexual orientation or because you are pregnant or have a disability is totally unacceptable.
+Being treated differently because of your gender, race, religion, age, sexual orientation, gender reassignment, marriage or civil partnership or because you are pregnant (or recently had a baby) or have a disability is totally unacceptable.
 When it occurs, there are procedures to challenge it.
 Any business or individual can be challenged as to why they allowed discriminatory behaviour to occur.
 And ultimately, they can be asked to explain this to a court called an Employment Tribunal.

 Discrimination is upsetting.
 Dealing with the fallout can be tough.
 Our expert lawyers can help you make a claim or resolve a disagreement.
 Before proceeding to court, there are other procedures to explore with you.
 Silks Solicitors can explain what discrimination is, how the law protects you and what options you have.
 We are clear about the likely costs, timescales and what outcomes may be achievable.
 Everything is explained without legal jargon.

 To discuss your situation call us today on 0121 511 2233.

 If you feel that you have received unfair treatment at work or believe you have been unfairly dismissed, it’s natural to want to take action.
 Often it’s possible to resolve workplace disputes directly with your employer but if you’ve already tried this and failed, you may decide to take your employer to an employment tribunal.
 If this is the case, we can provide all the legal advice and support you will need throughout the process.